saycel/towers-of-power/README.md

 ## Week 4
+### Phone Based Applications
++ Twilio - Overview of how to use Twilio to make phone based projects.
-### Business, Budgets, Proposal, and Raising Financial Capital.
+##Business, Budgets, Proposal, and Raising Financial Capital.
 + All the important details a tech person needs to know to run a business.

 #### Guest Speaker: [Kashif Ali / Facebook Open Cellular](https://code.facebook.com/posts/1754757044806180/introducing-opencellular-an-open-source-wireless-access-platform)